Chapter 4 GitHub

 Check out our new repository!

 Notice how the README.md file we created is automatically displayed at the bottom.
+The .md means that it is Markdown (remember how .Rmd was RMarkdown?) so the formatting we learned in the last lesson apply here.

 From here, you will work locally (on your computer).